liferay/alloy-editor/content/docs/develop/create_skin.md

 <link href="alloy-editor/assets/alloy-editor-zebra-min.css" rel="stylesheet">
 ```

-<p>That is everything!
-Now AlloyEditor will appear with a new beautiful look and feel!</p>
+That is everything!
+Now AlloyEditor will appear with a new beautiful look and feel!

 </article>